Moldova tightens COVID-19 curbs amid rise in infections | Business

 Moldova tightens COVID-19 curbs amid rise in infections

-The new curbs will include a ban on non-vaccinated people visiting restaurants, bars and cultural events and be in effect from Sept 10 to Oct 31.
-Moldova, where citizens are currently required to wear masks in public places, and restaurants and bars close at 11:00 pm, has registered 272,325 COVID-19 cases with 6,466 deaths as of Sept.
+Moldova will tighten lockdown restrictions on Friday due to a sharp rise in COVID-19 cases, a national commission said on Thursday.
+The new curbs will include a ban on non-vaccinated people visiting restaurants, bars and cultural events and be in effect from Sept.
+8. Officials say about 25% of Moldova's population are vaccinated.

 - Country: